 My goal is to create a nurturing, educational and inspirational place for you to remember and renew your soul.

 I believe trees have been silently guiding us on our journey through life from the moment we each took our first breath.

 We are, in fact, intrinsically interrelated and interdependent with trees and their spirits.
 They are the ones who came before us.
-They created just the right environment for us to live here on this earth.
-We have consciously and unconsciously co-evolved with trees ever since.
-Over the course of our evolution their stories became our stories and our stories became their stories.
+They created the perfect environment for us to live on this earth.
+We have been consciously and unconsciously co-evolving with trees ever since.

 Trees were the ones that nourished us.
 They challenged us to learn how to receive their gifts of food, wood and fire.
 The more we learned from them the more we realized they offered the raw materials for tools, shelter, clothing, paper and medicine.